segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 beta: true
 ---

-With Linked Profiles, you can build a Data Graph that defines relationships between any data set in the warehouse and the Segment Profiles you send with Profiles Sync.
+With Linked Profiles, you can build a Data Graph that defines relationships between any entity data set in the warehouse and the Segment Profiles you send with Profiles Sync.

-Define relationships between data from your warehouse to give marketers access to data to target, personalize, and analyze customer experiences.
+Make this relational data accessible to marketers and business stakeholders to empower them with the data they need to create targeted and personalized customer engagements.

 > success ""
 > Segment's Data Graph powers [Linked Events](/docs/unify/linked-profiles/linked-events/) and [Linked Audiences](/docs/unify/linked-profiles/linked-audiences/).